Childhood memories of camping

 with later in life.

-guessing the shapes you can see in the clouds or sitting quietly
+the shapes you can see in the clouds or sitting quietly and

 in the car

-electronic game or watch a DVD while travelling, there are
+game or watch a DVD while travelling, there are plenty of games

 favourite songs.

-plate from the car in front of you.
-This can be a lot of fun
+from the car in front of you.
+This can be a lot of fun with

-objects seen along the road like different types of cars, bikes,
+seen along the road like different types of cars, bikes, trucks,

-trucks, buses or machinery, road signs, animals, a lollypop man
+buses or machinery, road signs, animals, a lollypop man and

-and buildings like a church or perhaps a type of bridge.
-The
+buildings like a church or perhaps a type of bridge.
+The first

 laminated sheet can be rubbed out to play again.